vladimir-tutin/Plex-Auto-Collections/README.md

 # Configuration
 Modify the supplied config.yml.template file.

-If you do not want it to have the option to submit movies that are missing from IMDB lists do not include the api-key for TMBd or radarr.
-A TMDb apikey is not required for regular operation.
+If you do not want it to have the option to submit movies that are missing from IMDB or TMBd lists do not include the api-key for TMBd or radarr.
+A TMDb apikey is not required for regular operation including using TMBd lists.

 If you want movies to add to Radarr but not automatically search, change search to "false".

 In order to find your Plex token follow
 [this guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

+Library should be the name of the Plex library that you are wanting to search and create collections in.

 Main filters allowed are actors, imdb-list as well as many attributes that can found in the [plexapi.video.Movie documentation](https://python-plexapi.readthedocs.io/en/latest/modules/video.html#plexapi.video.Movie).
 In addition